-Knob and tube (K&T) wiring was the most commonly used wiring system from the late 1800’s until the 1940’s.
+Knob and tube wiring (K&T wiring) was the most commonly used wiring system from the late 1800’s until the 1940’s.
 It gets its name from the porcelain knobs and tubes that are used to hold the wiring in place.
+In this blog, I’ll discuss what it is, the dangers of knob-and-tube wiring, how to identify it, and what to do if your home has knob-and-tube wiring.

 When this wiring was initially installed in homes, there was nothing inherently dangerous about it.
 What causes it to potentially be dangerous today are mainly age, abuse, and the greater electrical demands of the modern home.

-If you own a home built around 1950 or earlier, then it is possible that it has knob-and-tube wiring, and it would be a very good idea for you to know if there is any of this wiring in your home so that you can have it inspected, and have the proper corrective action taken, if that is deemed necessary.
-This article will help you to learn how to recognize this wiring, and will tell you what to do from there.
+If you own a home built around 1950 or earlier, then it is possible that it has knob-and-tube wiring.
+It would be a very good idea for you to know if there is any of this wiring in your home so that you can have it inspected, and have the proper corrective action taken, if necessary.
+This article will help you to learn how to recognize knob and tube wiring and will tell you what to do from there.

 What is Knob-and-Tube Wiring?